signal-slot/gadgets/README.md

 ## Overview

 This project implements a hierarchy of gadget classes that leverage Qt's implicit sharing capabilities for efficient memory usage and copy-on-write semantics.
-The implementation provides a robust foundation for creating complex data structures with automatic memory management and optimal performance characteristics.
+The implementation includes a comprehensive test suite demonstrating various use cases and supported data types.

 ### Perfect for Complex Data Structures

 This implementation is especially useful when you need to:
-- Create strongly-typed C++ classes to represent complex JSON structures
+- Create strongly-typed C++ classes with Qt's property system
 - Handle nested data structures with efficient memory usage
 - Implement copy-on-write semantics for large data objects
-- Maintain clean APIs for complex data manipulation
+- Support a wide range of Qt data types including lists and enums
 - Build parent-child relationships with automatic memory management

 ## Class Hierarchy

 - `AbstractGadget`: Base class implementing the core implicit sharing functionality
   - `Gadget`: Simple implementation with a value property
+  - `Child`: Reusable child class for composition examples
   - `Parent`: Base class for parent objects with lastName property
     - `ParentWithChild`: Demonstrates single child composition
     - `ParentWithChildren`: Demonstrates list-based child composition
-  - `Child`: Simple child class used in composition examples
+  - `Types`: Comprehensive demonstration of supported property types

 ## Key Features